Double Trouble Studio

 However, the response must also be measured.
 Over-communication can create unnecessary attention, while under-communication can create doubt.
 The objective is to provide enough information to address concerns without amplifying the issue.

 Internal coordination is also critical during this stage.
-All teams involved must be aligned on messaging and actions.
-Inconsistent communication can create confusion and weaken the response.
+All teams involved must be aligned on messaging and actions, similar to structured planning in strategic brand roadmap development.

 The immediate response is not about resolving the crisis completely.